Keviannn/nvim/README.md

 ```

 ## Additional features
-- A custom Spanish dictionary for autocompletion, generated from the 20,000 most frequent words from the RAE corpus using a custom C program handling UTF-8 characters.
+- A custom Spanish dictionary for autocompletion, generated from the **20,000 most frequent words from the RAE corpus** using a custom C program handling UTF-8 characters.

 - CMP configuration shows a book icon and "Dictionary" label for dictionary suggestions, improving visual distinction between LSP and text completions.

 ## Screenshot

+Example of real working with this setup for my HPC class in university.

 ![nvim hpc](./example.png)